barry-ha/Audio_QSPI/README.md

 1. Start the bootloader on the Feather board by double-clicking its Reset button.
 After a moment, you should see a "FEATHERBOOT" drive appear.<br/><img src="img/windows_featherboot.png" width="67%" height="67%" alt="screen shot FEATHERBOOT drive" />

 1. Drag the circuitpython UF2 file from Windows to FEATHERBOOT.
-(There is no need to rename the downloaded file.)<br/>First, the file will download and the Feather reboots.<br/>Then you should see a CIRCUITPY drive appear as an external "hard drive" with a few files already on it.
+(There is no need to rename the downloaded file.)<br/>First, the file will download and the Feather reboots.<br/>Then you should see a CIRCUITPY drive appear as an external USB drive with a few files already on it.

 ## If You Need to Format Again